Skip to content

 ------------------

-8. Clear attached database schema cache
+Clear the schema cache

 To avoid redundantly retrieving schema information from attached databases, Kuzu maintains a schema cache including table names and their respective columns and types.
 Should modifications occur in the schema via an alternate connection to attached RDBMSs, such as creation or deletion of tables, the cached schema data may become obsolete.
-You can use the clear_attached_db_cache() function to refresh cached schema information in such cases.
+You can use the clear_attached_db_cache() function to refresh the cached schema information in such cases.

-CALL clear_attached_db_cache()
+CALL clear_attached_db_cache();

-9. Detach database
+Detach a database

 To detach a database, use DETACH [ALIAS] as follows:

-DETACH uw
+DETACH uw;